How to find a place to live in Luxembourg

 Apartments and Houses to rent and buy:

-On this site you can find everything from apartment to a house with garden.
+On this site, you can find everything from an apartment to a house with a garden.
 You can also find both places to rent or to buy.

-IMMOTOP.LU is a platform which lists both apartments and houses alike.
+IMMOTOP.LU is a platform that lists both apartments and houses alike.
 Additionally, it also allows you to find real agencies in Luxembourg and their listings.

-Wortimmo.lu is a site specialized on the real estate market in Luxembourg.
-On their site you can find apartments and houses, as well as a lot of information about the real estate market in Luxembourg.
+Wortimmo.lu is a site specialized in the real estate market in Luxembourg.
+On their site, you can find apartments and houses, as well as a lot of information about the real estate market in Luxembourg.

 While this is not a platform with real estate listings, Editus helps you find all the registered real estate agencies in Luxembourg.
 This way, you can search on their sites and see which apartments or houses they have available at the moment.